gaevoy/gaevoy.github.io/_posts/2023-11-14-learn-enum-flags-csharp.md

 myPreferences = myPreferences | Pet.Rabbit;
 ```

-Time for a bit of math (don't worry, it's not scary):
+A bit of math (don't worry, it's not scary):

 ```
    0010 - Cat